 What if I just had an examination with the doctor?

 In some instances, the doctor may have recently seen you and your pet, and will allow for a direct admit.
 During a direct admit a technician will have a treatment plan and anesthesia consent form to go over with you and for you to sign.
 Once completed, the technician will bring your pet to the treatment area where a doctor will do an examination prior to your pet’s surgery.

 What if my pet is on medication(s)?

 If your pet is currently taking medication(s), please give us a call for further instructions to help you and your pet best prepare for the procedure.

 We admit our surgical patients as scheduled on the morning of their procedure, typically between 7:30am and 8am.
-At this time, you will meet with one of the doctors to discuss your pet's surgery, and a physical examination will be done of your pet.
-Pleaseallow 20-30 minutes for admission of your pet.
+At this time, you will meet with one of the doctors to discuss your pet’s surgery, and a physical examination will be done of your pet.
 One of our technicians will go over the anesthesia consent form and treatment plan with you.
-The treatment plan consists of any procedures and diagnostics associated with the surgery, along with the costs, to help you make the best decisions for your pet's surgery and safety.
+The treatment plan consists of any procedures and diagnostics associated with the surgery, along with the costs, to help you make the best decisions for your pet’s surgery and safety.

 We typically begin our surgical procedures mid-morning and they continue into the afternoon.
 Once all of our patients are here for surgery, we can decide in what order the surgeries should be performed.
-Once your pet's surgery has been completed, we will contact you to let you know how they are recovering and when the best time would be to pick them up.
+If you need to pick up your pet at a certain time, please let us know so that we can do our best to accommodate your needs.
+Once your pet’s surgery has been completed, we will contact you to let you know how they are recovering and when the best time would be to pick them up.